-While that's certainly true, it isn't of much use to us here on earth.
+While that's certainly true, it isn't of much use to us here on Earth.
 If we lived in the vacuum of space, all we'd ever have to worry about was the energy needed to change our state from one speed to another.
-Here on earth, the atmosphere has another opinion.
+Here on Earth, the atmosphere has another opinion.
 Whatever energy we add to a system to get it going, the atmosphere drags it away — all of it eventually.
-In order for a moving body to stay in motion on the earth it not only has to get going, it has to actively work to keep going.
-This undeniable fact of life is why Newton's first law (the law of inertia) wasn't discovered until 1666 (approximately).
+In order for a moving body to stay in motion on the Earth it not only has to get going, it has to actively work to keep going.
+This undeniable fact of life is why Newton's first law (the law of inertia) wasn't discovered until the 17th century.

-Replace the generic force variable with a generic power formula for drag …
+Replace the generic force variable with a generic power equation for drag…

 P = (bvn) v